xavigonzalvo/rules_appengine/README.md

 //hello_app:myapp.deploy -- APP_ID` to deploy next versions of
 your application.

+## Java specific details

-*Note:* AppEngine uses Java 7.
+*Note:* App Engine uses Java 7.
 If you are using a more recent version of Java, you will get the following error message when you try to deploy:

 ```
 java.lang.IllegalArgumentException: Class file is Java 8 but max supported is Java 7
 ```

-To build with Java 7, use the toolchain bundled with these AppEngine rules:
+To build with Java 7, use the toolchain bundled with these App Engine rules:

 ```
 $ bazel build --java_toolchain=@io_bazel_rules_appengine//appengine:jdk7 //my-project